giovsta/InstaDown/README.md

 ```

 # InstaDown
-A simple python script that uses GeckoDriver to download pictures posted on Instagram.
+A simple python script that uses GeckoDriver to intiate an headless Firefox browser agent to download pictures from Instagram posts' URLs.
-The script uses a .txt file with one link to an Instagram post per line to extract the images.
+The script uses a .txt file with one post link per line to extract the images (the file contains examples already).
-It renames the downloaded JPG images with the unique code identifying each post (the one after www.instagram.com/p/...)
+It renames the downloaded JPG images with the unique code identifying each post (the one after www.instagram.com/p/...).
+Moreover, to ease the login phase, another .py file can be run to login and create a cookies file, that is needed by InstaDown to operate properly

 ## Installing
 Clone this repository from Github or download it.